techiediaries/techiediaries/_posts/2017/2017-3-13-ionic2-theming-styling.md

 You can also provide your own custom color names.

+## Ionic 5 Predefined Sass Variables for Theming the Toolbar

-Ionic 4 also provides also a set of other predefined Sass variables For styling the toolbar such as
+Ionic 5 also provides also a set of other predefined Sass variables For styling the toolbar such as:

 ```css
     $toolbar-background: #123456;